 Iron Workers Local 704 Apprenticeship program provides apprentices with the skills, knowledge, and training necessary to be safe on the job site, competitive in the workplace, and satisfied in their careers.
 We provide our members with knowledge and skills ranging from basic to the very advanced for becoming a Journeyman Iron Worker.

 Our program is a four year program which consists of two school semesters a year.
 One beginning in the fall and one beginning in the spring.
-Apprentices attend school one night a week and one Saturday a month during the school year.
+Apprentices attend school two nights a week during the school year.
 Apprentices are encouraged to begin working for/with a signatory contractor as soon as possible to obtain on the job training in conjunction with attending classes at our training facility.

 Do You Have What it Takes?
 Are you Iron Worker material?